lsuxrstudio/xrstudioguides/switchboard/README.md

 - If for some reason the nDisplay node doesn't join the Multi User session and changes don't propogate in real-time between machines auto-join may have been disabled switchboard json config file.
 Unless you specified a custom location these are in `D:\Program Files\UE_5.0\Engine\Plugins\VirtualProduction\Switchboard\Source\Switchboard\configs`.
 Around line #125 change `"autojoin_mu_server": false` to `"autojoin_mu_server": true`.
 Alternatively, you can try loading and running a different Switchboard config that works and then go back to your original config and try it again.
 This also appears to help.

 - Sometimes we might get a switchboard error saying `Node_0: nDisplay uasset transfer failed: Error while trying to write to D:\Perforce\22suart4240\2022-Summer-ART-4240-01\UnkownWanderer\Content\Stages\LSUnDisplayConfig.uasset`.
+First try shutting down ghost sessions of Unreal.
 I suspect this has to do with Perforce so you can double check what's checked out there, or simply logging off and on both nodes also seems to address this.

 - If unreal crashes on render node try running the unreal project project on the the node and not through switchboard.